Schinzel/wise-crowd-data-generator/README.md

 Read the document below and follow the links in the document.
 - [Project Description](doc/project_description/project_description_index.md)

-For humans there is a suggested workflow for AI assisted development
+For humans and AIs there is a suggested workflow for AI assisted development
 - [Workflow](doc/workflow/workflow.md)